|

 Click here for an answer key for this activity.

-DIRECTIONS: Each square on the March calendar below includes the name of a famous woman or a famous event.
-Click on the name to find a question about that woman or event.
+DIRECTIONS: Each square on the March calendar below includes a question about a famous woman or a famous event.
 Each question is linked to a URL where the answer can be found.
-A link to a printable list with all of the questions and URLs is available further down the page.
+A printable list with all of the questions and URLs is available below.

 The Women of Accomplishment Calendar in a Printable List Format